-Plastic is immensely useful and is the best way to prevent food wastage and sickness, by protecting our food from contamination and damage1 - and has a much better LCA than other materials used for packaging but there is one fundamental problem - that if it gets into the open environment as litter it will lie and float around for decades, and perhaps 100 years.
+Plastic is immensely useful and is the best way to prevent food wastage and sickness, by protecting our food from contamination and damage - but there is one fundamental problem - that if it gets into the open environment as litter it will lie and float around for decades, and perhaps 100 years.
 That is the reason why there is so much opposition to plastic, but it is now possible to solve this problem by redesigning the plastic itself, with oxo-biodegradable technology.